praveen-x/kanidm/kanidm_book/src/choosing_a_domain_name.md

 # Choosing a Domain Name

-Through out this book, Kanidm will make reference to a "domain name".
+Throughout this book, Kanidm will make reference to a "domain name".
 This is your chosen DNS domain name that you intend to use for Kanidm.
 Choosing this domain name however is not simple as there are a number of considerations you need to be careful of.